-What is a style sheet, and why do I need one?
+What is a style sheet, and why do you need one?

-If you’re working with a copyeditor in any capacity, at some point during the process you’ll hear the term “style sheet”.
+If you’re working with a copyeditor in any capacity, whether via your publisher or someone you hired if you’re self-publishing, at some point you’ll hear the term “style sheet”.
 If you’re unfamiliar with the editorial process, you’ll probably be unsure what exactly that means and why you need one!
-The term comes up during the copyediting stage as this is the point at which a style sheet is created.

 What is a style sheet?